George Sava: Life

 Described as a "Russian exile", he was born George Alexis Bankoff on 15 October 1903.
 The grandson of Countess Sophia Sergeyevna Ignatieva and Count Alexei Pavlovich Ignatiev (Russian: граф Алексей Павлович Игнатьев), the former governor of Siberia, who was assassinated in 1906 for his perceived role in a plot to overthrow the Tsar, Sava's life was devoted to surgery and the pursuit of his literary ambitions.
-He wrote approximately 120 books under the pseudonyms George Sava, George Borodin, George Braddon, Peter Conway, Alec Redwood, and others as well as numerous non-fictional books on surgical techniques under his real name.
+He wrote approximately 120 books under the pseudonyms George Sava, George Borodin, George Braddon, Peter Conway, Alec Redwood, and others as well as numerous non-fiction books on surgical techniques under his real name.
 His father was a Bulgarian who, at a time when Bulgaria was part of the Ottoman Empire, migrated to Russia.
 He was a lieutenant in the White Russian Navy when he was seventeen.
 He was forced to perform emergency surgery without any medical training that saved the life of a comrade, which induced him to pursue a career in medicine and become a surgeon.

+He was living and working London from the 1930s, and during World War II did some secret plastic surgery work for the Special Operations Executive.

 He died on 15 March 1996, and was survived by five children.